thiagodp/concordialang-codeceptjs-webdriverio/readme.md

 ### Generated configuration file

-Concordia Compiler uses plug-ins to generate a basic configuration file for the target testing framework.
-Plugins for CodeceptJS usually generate `codeceptjs.json`.
+A Concordia Compiler plug-in must generate a basic configuration file for the target testing framework.

-#### Version 0.x
+#### Versions 0.x and 1.x

-Version `0.x` generates `codecept.json` with the following content:
+Versions `0.x` and `1.x` generate the file `codecept.json` with the following content:

 ```json
 {